 What good responsiveness looks like

-- Incident run‑books.
-S0–S3 severity with playbooks, on‑call roles, and communication templates.
+- Incident run-books.
+Severity-class playbooks with on-call roles and communication templates.

 - Public repair log.
-Each incident has a page: what happened, whom it hit, metrics, fixes, dates, and the test that now guards against it.
+Give each incident a page: what happened, whom the incident affected, fixes, dates, and the test that now guards against future instances.

-- Triaging & severity.
-POs classify S0–S3; S0/S1 trigger immediate pause or reversible defaults.
+- Triage by severity.
+Task POs with classifying by the community's severity scale; the highest classes trigger immediate pause or reversible defaults.

 - Fix or explain.
-On the clock, publish the remedy or the reason with next steps.
+Publish the remedy or the reason with next steps, on the clock.

 - Check back.
 Close the loop with those who appealed; measure trust-under-loss.